Blackcat56/DeckersCreek_Gage/README.md

 source("Function.R")

 ```
-This code is R code from Streamflow.R.
+This R code is from Streamflow.R

-### Example ggplot code:
+### Example of ggplot code:
 ```r
 rankF<-as.data.frame(table(Streamflow$Stages))